mrutkows/gcint/README.md

 Iterate primarily over what should be the shorter vector (readers) removing unused references in from versions vector

+**Note** There are still optimizations to reduce the inner loop against a Slice of the `versions` vector since we do NOT need to start at the beginning EACH time since reader entries are sorted...

 ### Run

 ```shell